VladKachenya/VladKachenya.github.io/index.md

 - **Solving programming tasks.**
 - **Writing scientific articles.** I'm engaged in scientific activity and I'm going to enter graduate school.
-- **Mathematical modeling of processes in electric power systems.** For it I use Matlab and Mathlab Simulink.
-Here I model the transient phenomena and algorithms of relay protection.
+- **Mathematical modeling of processes in electric power systems.** (Matlab and Mathlab Simulink)
-- **Sport.** I go to the gym more then for 4 years.
+- **Sport.** I go to the gym more then for 5 years.

 ### Other things:

-> - I regularly speak publicly at events of different levels from marketing presentations to scientific conferences.
+> - Regularly speak publicly at events of different levels from marketing presentations to scientific conferences.
 > - Have touch typing skill in English and Russian.
 Training took place in the off-line program [solo on the keyboard](https://ergosolo.ru).
 > - [Member of Microsoft learn](https://techprofile.microsoft.com/en-gb/VladKachenya)
 > - Candidate master of sports in Boxing.
 I was a member of the Belarusian youth Boxing team (2010 - 2012).